Cwarcup/coffee-shops/README.md

     - I filtered the coffee shops to get the coffee shop with the matching `id`.
 I used the `find` method to get the coffee shop with the matching `id`.
 Did this on the server side because I didn't want to expose the data to the client.
   - Learnt about the `fallback` property.
 This property is used to determine what to do when a page is requested that is not generated at build time.
 The options are `true` or `false`.
 If `true`, the page will be generated at request time.
 This is more useful when you have a ton of static pages.
 If `false`, the page will return a 404 error.
 I used `false` because I wanted to return a 404 error if the page is not found.
 - Custom hook to handle getting the user geolocation.

+Making the dynamic store was tricky.
+I wanted to prerender the static pages, but also wanted to use the route to handle pages generated from a fetch request.
+The fetch request pages would be generated if a user requests to use their location to get nearby stores.

+I needed to tell the dynamic route to use static props if the user is not using their location, and use the `StoreContext` if the user is using their location.
+I set the `fallback` to `true` and used the `useRouter` hook to get the `query` object.
+I used the `query` object to check if the user is using their location.
+If the user is using their location, I used the `StoreContext` to get the store data.
+If the user is not using their location, I used the `getStaticProps` function to get the store data.